damemi/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/REPORT.md

 ### 3.1 Components

-A typical AI workflow has deals with a lot state.
+A typical AI workflow deals with a lot of state.
 The computation steps are resource intensive and long running.
 The model training step can run for a few days on the training datasets of size ~200 GB even on powerful hardware such as the Telsa V100 GPUs.
-The output model is contantly iterated upon during at the end of training loops, and the state is checkpointed typically at the end of every epoch.
+The output model is constantly iterated upon during at the end of training loops, and the state is checkpointed typically at the end of every epoch.

 ### 3.2 Scheduling

 In a traditional HPC system like Satori, to run a job, you submit a  request for specific amount of resources, e.g. 4 GPUs and 2 CPUs.
 The scheduler waits for the resources to free, and then assigns the job.

-In a Kubernetes based environment, you make request to the scheduler, and the scheduler tries its best to provide you with the request resouces.
-However, it is not guaranteed that the resources alloted to you will not change during the lifecycle of the computation.
+In a Kubernetes based environment, you make a request to the scheduler, and the scheduler tries its best to provide you with the requested resources.
+However, it is not guaranteed that the resources allotted to you will not change during the lifecycle of the computation.

 ### 3.3 Software Style